Loans

 Federal Direct Loan (FDL) recipients must maintain enrollment and attendance in at least six (6) credit hours during a semester in order to be eligible to borrow loan funds.
 In addition, the student must accept their loan award as well as complete the required Entrance Counseling and the Master Promissory Note.

-Students are encouraged to utilize a repayment calculator to estimate what their loan payment might be based on the amount they are intending to borrow.
+Students are encouraged to utilize a loan simulator to estimate what their loan payment might be based on the amount they are intending to borrow.

 Students are also encouraged to minimize the amount of loans needed by utilizing grants, scholarships, and work-study whenever possible.
 HFC Financial Aid will include the Federal Pell Grant as part of the financial aid award if the student is otherwise eligible.
 In addition, there may be state grants or scholarships for which the student is eligible.
 While some state grants are listed on our website, a complete list of state scholarships and grants can be found at MI Student Aid (for Michigan residents).
 If you are not a resident of Michigan, you may locate information about what grants or scholarships are offered from your state on the State Higher Education Agencies list.

 As a condition of participating in the FDL program, HFC is required to provide borrower [student and/or parent(s)] demographic and federal loan specific information to the National Student Loan Database System (NSLDS).
 NSLDS information is accessible to guaranty agencies, loan servicers, lenders and schools who are authorized professional users of the system.
-This information is also available to students through the NSLDS student website.
+Students can view and manage their NSLDS personal loan histories through the Federal Student Aid website.

 William D. Ford Subsidized Federal Direct Student Loan (SLOAN)